Northeast Forest Fire Update - September 2

-There were six new wildland fires discovered in the Northeast Region by late afternoon.
+There was one new wildland fire discovered in the Northeast Region by late afternoon.

-- Algonquin Park 26 was discovered late this afternoon.
-It measures 0.5 of a hectare and is located near Radiant Lake.

-- Parry Sound 23 is under control at 0.1 of a hectare.
-It is located near the southeast shore of Teapot Lake.
+- Bancroft 14 is not yet under control at 0.2 of a hectare.
+It is located near the southeastern shore of Granite Lake.

-- North Bay 28 is under control at 0.1 of a hectare.
-It is located approximately 1 kilometre northwest of McNab Lake.
+- Algonquin Park 26 is being held at 0.9 of a hectare.
+It is located near Radiant Lake.

-- North Bay 29 was discovered late this afternoon.
-It measures 0.1 of a hectare and is located approximately 2 kilometres east of Aston Lake.

-- Algonquin Park 19 is under control at 8.1 hectares.
-It is located approximately 1 kilometre west of Foys Lake.

-- Algonquin Park 23 is under control at 5.8 hectares.
-It is located approximately 3 kilometres north of Grand Lake.

-The fire hazard is mostly low to moderate for all areas north of Kapuskasing and Cochrane, and mostly moderate to high south of these communities.

 Help prevent forest fires